Twin Oaks Community, Virginia: Life as a member

 Though live television viewing is prohibited, Twin Oaks' members have access to the Internet as well as to public computers.
 Members can also watch movies and tapes of TV programs.
 People in the community often gather for other recreational activities such as dancing, meditating, discussing literature, staging musicals, and playing board games.

 Twin Oaks members are religiously diverse.
 The membership includes Christians, atheists, pagans, Buddhists, and others.
 The community hosts pagan handfastings, Equinox parties, and Thanksgiving dinners, and it celebrates June 16, the anniversary of its founding.

+Interpersonal relationships are also diverse.
+Multiple types of gender relationships coexist, including monogamy, celibacy, and polyamory.

 Residents live in dormitory-style living quarters spread out across the community.
 Each member has a private bedroom, but shares public spaces.

 Member turnover is no longer as high as it was in the community's early years, and many former Twin Oakers live in nearby Charlottesville and Louisa to maintain ties to the community.

 The community itself acknowledges that it has yet to create the perfect society; it even provides a guidebook entitled "Not Utopia Yet" to visitors.
 Those who choose to live at Twin Oaks for several years—including founder Kinkade—sometimes feel "trapped" there.
 This is because members have little opportunity to build up equity or savings.
 The BBC Four television series Utopia: In Search of the Dream, broadcast on August 15, 2017, devoted an 11-minute segment to Twin Oaks.
-Members and one former member (the founders' daughter), interviewed by Professor Richard Clay, expressed concerns about the inability to build savings and complex interpersonal relationships.
+Members and one former member (the founders' daughter), interviewed by Professor Richard Clay, expressed concerns about the inability to build savings, and complex interpersonal relationships.
 Clay observed that 20 percent of the membership turned over annually.

 Community businesses

-Twin Oaks' 42-hour work week is divided between domestic and income-producing labor.
+Twin Oaks' 38-hour work week is divided between domestic and income-producing labor.
 Twin Oaks operates several community-owned businesses, including Twin Oaks Tofu, Twin Oaks Hammocks, and Twin Oaks Book Indexing.
 Additionally, members working in the Twin Oaks Seed Farm grow seeds for Southern Exposure Seed Exchange.
 From these sources, Twin Oaks generates around $600,000 per year.
 This money pays for community upkeep and goods that cannot be produced on site, and each member receives a monthly stipend for personal use (i.e., to purchase items that the community does not provide).
 In news segments, Twin Oakers often attribute the longevity of the community to its engagement in capitalism through its tofu and hammocks businesses.

 Supporting the communities movement

-Twin Oaks has helped establish three sister communities: Acorn Community, about 7 mi from Twin Oaks, Living energy farm, also in Louisa County, Virginia; and East Wind Community in south central Missouri.
+Twin Oaks has helped establish three sister communities: Acorn Community, about 7 mi from Twin Oaks, Living Energy Farm, also in Louisa County, Virginia; and East Wind Community in south central Missouri.

 Twin Oaks also hosts annual intentional community gatherings cosponsored by the Fellowship for Intentional Community: The Communities Conference, and the Women's Gathering, both of which take place every August.